TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly_original.md

 #> ‘/mnt/courses/BIO326/PROK/data/metagenomic_assembly/raw_reads_nanopore.fastq.gz’ -> ‘./raw_reads_nanopore.fastq.gz’
 ```

 Our raw reads are stored using the fastq-format which differs from other sequence formats by encoding base quality scores for all nucleotide positions along each read.
 We can take a look at our actual reads file.
-Remember that because it is compressed with gzip (hence the .gz suffix in the filename) we will use zcat.
+Remember that because it is compressed with gzip (hence the .gz suffix in the filename) we will use ``zcat``.
 Since we will be using *less* to open this file, you should press "q" on your keyboard to return to your terminal.

 ```bash
 zcat raw_reads_nanopore.fastq.gz | less -S